ovh/docs/pages/platform/public-cloud/using_openstack_tokens_for_multiple_calls/guide.en-gb.md

 ### Step 3: Remove useless variable

-In order to use your issued token to make actions with your user, you have to unset the "OS_USER_DOMAIN_NAME" variable
+In order to use your token to perform actions with your user, you must remove the `OS_USER_DOMAIN_NAME' variable.

-To do so, run this command:
+To do this, run the following command:

 ```bash
 unset OS_USER_DOMAIN_NAME
 ```

-### Step 4: Use token to run commands
+### Step 4: Use the token to run commands

-Now that you have your token, you can use classic Openstack calls to manage your infrastructure
+Now that you have your token, you can use classic OpenStack calls to manage your infrastructure.

 ```bash
 openstack --os-auth-type token <command>
 ```

-Example :
+- Example :

 ```bash
 openstack --os-auth-type token image list
 ```

-### Step 5: Revoke Openstack token
+### Step 5: Revoke OpenStack token

-Once you performed all the actions you wanted, you can revoke used token to avoid it to be used for any other actions
+Once you performed all the actions you wanted, you can revoke the used token to prevent it from being used for other actions.

-To do so :
+To do this, use the following command:

 ```bash
 openstack --os-auth-type token token revoke <token_id>